scritcash/scrit-whitepaper/scrit-whitepaper.md

 verifications, one signature creation, and three spendbook operations performed by the mint.
 These operations are easily distributable over multiple processors and hosts.
-Sharding of the spendbook can easily happen without complex committment and synchronization schemes since spendbook operations are designed as failure on first known entry.
+Sharding of the spendbook can easily happen without complex commitment and synchronization schemes since spendbook operations are designed as failure on first known entry.

-Current server-grade hardware can perform serveral thousand signing and verification operations and several hundred thousand spendbook operations per second.
+Current server-grade hardware can perform several thousand signing and verification operations and several hundred thousand spendbook operations per second.